Shaykh Junayd

 Shaykh Junayd (died 4 March 1460; شیخ جنید) was the hereditary leader of the Safavid order, a Sufi order based in Ardabil in northwestern Iran.
-He was the son of Shaykh Ibrahim, grandson of Shaykh Ali Safavi, father of Shaykh Haydar and grandfather of the founder of Safavid dynasty, Shah Ismail I. After the death of his father, he assumed the leadership of the Safavid order from 1447-1460.
-Junayd transformed the Safavid order into a military movement and sought to create his own principality by conquest.
+He was the son of Shaykh Ibrahim and the grandson of Khvajeh Ali Safavi.
+He was the father of Shaykh Haydar and the grandfather of Shah Ismail I, the founder of the Safavid dynasty.
+Following his father's death, he led the Safavid order from 1447 to 1460.
+He transformed the order into a military movement, seeking to establish his own principality through conquest.